pismute/dashbars/README.md

 </script>
 ```

-To use multiple instances, dashbars support all of them:
+To use multiple instances, dashbars support all them:

 ```js
 //node